 SECTION 408: The applicant will not require permission under Section 14 of the Rivers and Harbors Act (33 USC 408) because the activity, in whole or in part, would not alter, occupy, or use a Corps Civil Works project.

 NOTE: This public notice is being issued based on information furnished by the applicant.
 This information has not been verified or evaluated to ensure compliance with laws and regulation governing the regulatory program.
 The jurisdictional line has been verified by Corps personnel.

 The decision whether to issue or deny this permit application will be based on the information received from this public notice and the evaluation of the probable impact to the associated wetlands.
 This is based on an analysis of the applicant's avoidance and minimization efforts for the project, as well as the compensatory mitigation proposed.

-QUESTIONS or COMMENTS concerning this application should be directed to the project manager, Mr. Brad Carey, by electronic mail at firstname.lastname@example.org; or, by telephone at (904) 232-2405 within 21 days of date of the public notice.
+COMMENTS and QUESTIONS concerning this application should be directed to the project manager, Mr. Brad Carey, by electronic mail at Brad.J.Carey@usace.army.mil; or, by telephone at (904) 232-2405 within 21 days of the publishing of this notice.

 IMPACT ON NATURAL RESOURCES: Coordination with U.S. Fish and Wildlife Service, Environmental Protection Agency (EPA), the National Marine Fisheries Services, and other Federal, State, and local agencies, environmental groups, and concerned citizens generally yields pertinent environmental information that is instrumental in determining the impact the proposed action will have on the natural resources of the area.